 The Committee consists of normally three students from each year group, as well as members of academic staff.
 We meet once a term over a light lunch.
-The Chair is always an undergraduate (currently Danyaal Abdul (danyaal.abdul@st-annes.ox.ac.uk), and the Secretary is currently the Senior Education Officer, Ellie Thornton, who is also an ex officio member of the Committee.
-Other ex officio members of the Committee are the Director of Undergraduate Studies, Prof. James Marrow, the Chair of Faculty, Prof. Susie Speller, the Practical Courses Organiser, Prof. Pete Nellist, the Part II Project Organiser, Prof Jan Czernuszka and the Education Manager, Philippa Moss.
+The Chair is always an undergraduate (currently Zhongdui (Eden) Long (zhongdui.long@seh.ox.ac.uk) and the Secretary is currently the Senior Education Officer, Tom Heath, who is also an ex officio member of the Committee.
+Other ex officio members of the Committee are the Director of Undergraduate Studies, the Chair of Faculty, the Practical Courses Organiser, the Part II Project Organiser, and the Education Manager.